mapequation/infomap/README.md

 Infomap can be used both as a standalone program and as a library.
 See the `examples` folder for examples.

-We also include an [IPython notebook](examples/python/infomap-examples.ipynb) with the examples that can be viewed online.
+We also include a [Jupyter notebook](examples/python/infomap-examples.ipynb) with the examples that can be viewed online.

 Authors: